 You can help reduce flare-ups of your COPD by learning what the triggers are and avoiding them.
 Pay attention to symptoms that may warn you of a flare-up.
 While some triggers may be out of your control, there are others that may be easier to avoid.

 How can you avoid triggers?

-Use an air conditioner or air filter in your home.
+Use an air conditioner or air purifier with a special air (HEPA) filter.

 Current as of:

 Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Adam Husney MD - Family Medicine Hasmeena Kathuria MD - Pulmonology, Critical Care Medicine, Sleep Medicine

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Hasmeena Kathuria MD - Pulmonology, Critical Care Medicine, Sleep Medicine

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.